-Jeff Mayo was named Superintendent of Arlington Community Schools by a unanimous vote of the ACS School Board in April 2020.
-The 34-year educator is the second superintendent in the history of ACS and took on the role to continue the journey of excellence the community has come to know.
+Jeff Mayo was named Superintendent of Arlington Community Schools by a unanimous vote of the ACS Board of Education in April 2020.
+The 36-year educator is the second superintendent in the history of ACS and took on the role to continue the journey of excellence the community has come to know.

-Mr. Mayo’s tenure with the district began in 2014 as Chief of Staff after Arlington residents voted to create their own municipal district.
-With his assistance and leadership, ACS has grown into one of the top school districts in the state of Tennessee.
+Mr. Mayo’s tenure with the district began in 2014 as Chief of Staff after Arlington residents voted to create their own municipal district, which has since grown into one of the top school districts in the state of Tennessee.
+Under his leadership as superintendent, ACS has been named the #1 Top Workplace® in the Memphis-Metro Region, as voted by the district’s employees.
+In 2022, The Top Workplace® program also presented Mr. Mayo with Memphis’s overall Leadership Award, given to one leader in the Memphis area for having the highest rated score out of the companies surveyed.

 Mr. Mayo began his career in education in 1988 as a classroom teacher at Mt.
 Pisgah Elementary School.
 He then transitioned to administration in 1993, working as an assistant principal at Elmore Park Middle School and principal at E.E.
 Jeter Elementary School, respectively, until 2000 when he became Human Resources Supervisor for Shelby County Schools.
 He served as Director of Human Resources and Human Capital at SCS until 2013 and then Chief of Staff for ACS until his appointment to superintendent.